sambux1/presentations/opps/slides/polling/two-approaches.md

 The richness of the data poses the following question
 - what are we going to do about privacy?

-Users will be hesitant to provide their web browsing data
+Clearly, we don't want to be collecting all this data in plaintext.
 - can we predict political preferences while respecting user privacy?
 -->